NKEA06015U Crystallography - MSc

 If the student has not participated in 80% of practical classes, completion of 80% of the practical work will have to be carried out as self-study.
 Only minimal supervision can be expected and only when justified by safety considerations.

-If the individual project has not been carried out, it will have to be carried out as self-study with minimal supervision.
+If the project has not been carried out, it will have to be carried out as self-study with minimal supervision.
 If it has been carried out, but the report not handed in, a report must be handed in.
 If a report was handed in, a new project report or the previous project report can be handed it.

-All exam requirements must be satisfied latest two weeks before the re-examination, and the student must contact the responsible teacher at least four weeks before the re-examination, to agree on the necessary practical details.
+All exam requirements must be satisfied latest three weeks before the re-examination, and the student must contact the responsible teacher at least four weeks before the re-examination, to agree on the necessary practical details.

 Criteria for exam assesment